CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 At the moment CSC provides two web browser interfaces for Allas:

 The OpenStack Horizon web interface in **cPouta** provides easy-to-use basic functions for data management in Allas.
-This insterface can only be used for files smaller than 5 GB.
+This interface can only be used for files smaller than 5 GB.

 * [Web client – OpenStack Horizon Dashboard](./using_allas/web_client.md)